dstekol/ImageVectorPacker/README.md

-THIS PROGRAM IS MEANT FOR MEMBERS OF THE NLP LAB AT THE UNIVERSITY OF PENNSYLVANIA.
+THIS PROGRAM IS MEANT TO BE USED AS A UTILITY FOR MEMBERS OF THE NLP LAB AT THE UNIVERSITY OF PENNSYLVANIA.
+IT MUST BE RUN ON THE NLP-GRID.

-This program is meant to be run on the nlpgrid system.

 The filepath for this program on the nlpgrid is:
 /mnt/nlpgridio3/data/dstekol/ImageVectorPacker.py